Master-PLC/URW/README.md

 ## Quick Start

-You can run the following command to train the UARM model.
+You can run the following command to train the URW model.

 ### Stage 1: Download preference data